sarvex/skypjack.github.io/_posts/2019-05-06-ecs-baf-part-3.md

 * Archetypes (as an example [`decs`](https://github.com/vblanco20-1/decs)): here entities are stored aside with a direct pointer to the archetype to which they belong.
-Recycling them permits to reduce the memory usage for for the vector of entities.
+Recycling them permits to reduce the memory usage for the vector of entities.

 Moreover, if we split our identifiers in two parts, the number of entities we